-If your gums bleed when flossing, you probably need to change your dental care regimen a bit.
-That doesn't mean your mouth is unclean, but it can mean you need to floss more often.
-It's fairly common for gums to bleed when you first begin flossing between teeth, and as long as the bleeding stops quickly, it's not usually considered a problem.
-While it might feel like the opposite of what you should do, continue to floss daily.
+If your gums bleed when flossing, you probably need to change your dental care routine slightly.
+Although this doesn't mean your mouth is necessarily unclean, it can mean you need to floss more regularly.
+It's fairly common for gums to bleed when you first start flossing between the teeth; as long as the bleeding stops quickly, this is not usually considered problematic.
+While it may feel counter-intuitive, you should continue to floss daily.

 Causes of Bleeding Gums

-Several things can cause gums to bleed, including plaque buildup along the gumline and between teeth and plaque forming on top of calculus (tartar), thus contributing to gingivitis.
+Several factors can cause gums to bleed, including plaque build-up along the gumline and between the teeth, and plaque forming on top of calculus (tartar), thus contributing to gum problems.
 Vitamin deficiencies can also contribute to bleeding gums.
-Plaque is a layer of sticky bacteria that constantly forms on teeth.
+Plaque is a layer of sticky germs that constantly forms on the teeth.
 If you don't get rid of plaque by flossing daily, it turns into a hard layer of calculus.
-It's hard to remove calculus without a dentist's or dental hygienists help through scaling the teeth.
-So, your first line of defense against bleeding gums should always be a visit with your dentist, who would be able to alert you if there's an underlying condition for your bleeding gums.
+It's hard to remove calculus without visiting a dentist or dental hygienist to scale the teeth.
+As such, your first line of defence against bleeding gums should always be to visit your dentist, who can alert you if your bleeding gums are symptomatic of an underlying condition.

-In addition to removing plaque, if your gums bleed when flossing, it may help to use a rinse to kill bacteria around the affected area.
-This keeps infection from spreading deeper into gums and the roots of your teeth.
-You can use home remedies, such as a salt water rinse, or purchase an antimicrobial oral rinse, such as Colgate PerioGard.
-Just make sure you swish the rinse thoroughly to rinse bacteria off your gums.
+In addition to removing plaque, you may want to use a rinse to kill germs around the affected area of your gums bleed when flossing.
+This keeps the problem from spreading deeper into the gums and roots of your teeth.
+You can either use home remedies, such as a salt water rinse, or purchase an antimicrobial oral rinse.
+Just make sure you swish the rinse thoroughly to rinse germs from your gums.

-You should also make sure to eat a balanced diet to develop and maintain strong, decay-resistant teeth.
-Brush your teeth at least twice each day.
-If you're not sure you're brushing correctly, you can ask your dental hygienist for some tips, and if you smoke, consider options to help you quit.
-According to the American Dental Association, using tobacco increases your risk of developing periodontal disease.
+Always consult your dentist if you have bleeding gums.
+Furthermore, you should take care to eat a balanced diet: this will help develop and maintain strong, cavity-resistant teeth.
+Brush your teeth at least twice a day.
+If you're unsure how to brush your teeth correctly, ask your dental hygienist for some tips; if you smoke, consider options to help you quit.
+According to the South African Dental Association, using tobacco increases your risk of developing periodontal disease.